Qabel/qabel.github.io/_docs/Threat-Model.md

 * Time, size and drop server IP of drop messages *A* sends

 ####Worst Case Scenario under Usage of *Tor*
 Attacker *O* is contact of user *A*, can eavesdrop traffic at clients of user *A* and has full access to the Qabel servers *A* uses.
 This implies that *O* knows which storage server prefixes *A* uses.
-It also knows the number and size of the files, the estimated number of folders and the upload time on *A's* prefixes.
+It also knows the number, size and modification time of the files, and the directory tree of *A's* prefixes.

 Thus as far as all users additionally use *Tor* no information on relations between them is revealed:

 **Storage**
 * *A* <-> *A's* prefixes
 * Number and size of *A's* files
-* Estimated number of *A's* folders
+* Directory tree of *A's* folders
-* Upload / modification time of *A's* files (and folders)
+* Actions (e.g., create file, share file, ...) *A* performs with respective
+    * Files and folders
+    * Time
 * Time of downloads of *A's* files

 **Drop**